mongibellili/QuantizedSystemSolver.jl/docs/src/userGuide.md

+## User Documentation
-More about the user documentation can be found in
+More about the user documentation can be found in:

 ```@contents
 Pages = ["interface.md", "algorithm.md"]